mefryar/mefryar.github.io/_posts/2021-06-25-learning-to-love-the-cli.md

 lived on through emulators.*

 That still begs the question though, why continue emulating something from the 1980s?
-Now that operating systems, like macOS Big Sur, come with beautiful graphic user interfaces why is the terminal emulator still an essential application for programmers?
-The answer, I've learned, is that terminal emulators offer a powerful way to interact with a computer: the command line interface.
+Now that operating systems like macOS Big Sur come with beautiful graphic user interfaces, why is the terminal emulator still an essential application for programmers?
+The answer, I've learned, is that terminal emulators offer a powerful way to interact with a computer: the command-line interface.

 ![macOS Big Sur](/assets/images/macOS_BigSur.jpeg "macOS Big Sur")